A Reverse Minkowski Theorem: Introduction

 Many authors have considered the extrema of various lattice parameters over the set of determinant-one lattices.
 Voronoi famously characterized the local maxima of the length of the shortest non-zero vector~\cite{Voronoi1908}, and a long line of work has gone into finding the specific global maxima in various dimensions.
 (See, e.g.,~\cite{ConwaySloaneBook98,CK09}.)
 Similarly, Montgomery~\cite{Montgomery} and Sarnak and Str{\"o}mbergsson~\cite{SS06} considered the minima of the Gaussian mass $\rho_s(\lat)$ and closely related functions.

 Informally, the results mentioned above (and almost all literature on this topic since Minkowski) were concerned with the ``best'' lattices.
-E.g., the largest minimum distance, the smallest covering radius, the minimal Gaussian mass, etc. We are in some sense interested in the ``worst'' lattices.
-Thus, we consider \emph{maxima} of the Gaussian mass, maxima of the covering radius (as in~\cite{DSV12}), etc. (These questions only makes sense over a bounded subset of the determinant-one lattices, such as the stable lattices.)
+E.g., they primarily considered lattices with the largest minimum distance, the smallest covering radius, the minimal Gaussian mass, etc. We are in some sense interested in the ``worst'' lattices.
+Thus, we consider \emph{maxima} of the Gaussian mass, maxima of the covering radius (as in~\cite{DSV12}), etc. (These questions only make sense over a bounded subset of the determinant-one lattices, such as the stable lattices.)
 Note that, while the ``best'' lattices tend to have fascinating properties (see, e.g.,~\cite{ConwaySloaneBook98}), in our setting the ``worst'' lattice that we know of is $\Z^n$.

-In recent follow-up work, Lovett and the first named author used Theorem~\ref{thm:RM} to give a counterexample to a very strong variant of the polynomial Frieman-Ruzsa conjecture over the integers~\cite{LR16}.
+We also note two follow-up works.
+First, Lovett and the first named author used Theorem~\ref{thm:RM} to give a counterexample to a very strong variant of the polynomial Freiman-Ruzsa conjecture over the integers~\cite{LR16}.
 This variant was introduced by Green (who suggested that it was likely to be false)~\cite{Green07}.
+Second, Dadush showed a number of applications of Theorems~\ref{thm:RM} and~\ref{thm:KL}, including an algorithm for finding dense lattice subspaces and a remarkably tight approximation to the covering radius in terms of the so-called canonical filtration~\cite{DadApproximatingCovering19} (as defined in Section~\ref{sec:stable}).

+The reader might also be interested in the lecture notes of Bost providing a broader perspective on the results of this paper~\cite{Bost20}.